MicrosoftDocs/sdk-api/sdk-api-src/content/windns/ns-windns-__unnamed_struct_40.md

 The time, in seconds, that a DNS Server using WINS lookup may cache the WINS Server's response.

+### -field cWinsServerCount

+The number of WINS Servers listed in <b>WinsServers</b>.

-### -field pNameResultDomain
+### -field WinsServers

-A pointer to a string that represents the domain name to append to the name returned by a WINS reverse-lookup.
+An array of <a href="https://msdn.microsoft.com/4273a739-129c-4951-b6df-aef4332ce0cb">IP4_ARRAY</a> structures that contain the IPv4 address of the WINS lookup Servers.

 ## -remarks